max-leontiev/url-in-title/README.md

 Out of all of the alternative extensions above, I would be most inclined to use [KeePass Helper - URL in title](https://addons.mozilla.org/en-CA/firefox/addon/keepass-helper-url-in-title/) by [pbanasiak](https://addons.mozilla.org/en-CA/firefox/user/1894772/), since it does not request host permissions for `<all_urls>` (see [Permissions](#permissions) for more info).
 However, it still requests the `tabs` permission, which is unnecessary for my use case.
 Also, although the extension uses the [MPL 2.0](http://www.mozilla.org/MPL/2.0/) open-source license, the author does not link to the source code.
 I don't like this because it means I'd have to install the extension to look at the code.

 ## Why another URL in title extension?
-If there are so many alternatives, why does this extension exist?\
+If there are so many alternatives, why did I create this extension?\
 These were my reasons, in order of importance:

 1. Other URL in title extensions ask for excessive permissions - namely, host permissions for `<all_urls>` (which shows up in Firefox as *Access your data for all websites*).
 I do not like this, even though I can look at the source code and see that nothing untoward is going on.
 This also goes against the best practices layed out by Mozilla in their [Request the Right Permissions](https://extensionworkshop.com/documentation/develop/request-the-right-permissions/) article.
 See the [Permissions](#permissions) section for a more thorough discussion.